jwnfld3/enterprise-identity-incident-investigation/incidents/case-001-suspicious-authentication.md

 ## Incident Summary

-Suspicious authentication activity was detected targeting a Microsoft 365 user account.
-Security monitoring systems identified repeated authentication attempts originating from an unfamiliar geographic location that had not previously been associated with the user.
+Suspicious authentication attempts were detected targeting a user account within the Microsoft 365 environment.

-The authentication attempts resulted in multiple failed login events before Conditional Access policies blocked further attempts.
-The pattern of activity suggested a potential credential attack targeting the user account.
+Authentication attempts originated from a foreign IP address that had not previously been associated with the user.
+Multiple failed login attempts were recorded before Conditional Access policies blocked further attempts.

-Security analysts initiated an investigation to determine whether the activity represented compromised credentials, automated attack activity, or legitimate user behavior.
+Security monitoring systems flagged the activity due to abnormal login patterns and geographic location anomalies.

 ---